 Hazards of Light Boxes & Light Therapy

 Light is powerful and can harm as well as help.
+BE careful with older equipment.
 Do no harm, and use caution, when using light therapy.
 Some light boxes, especially fluorescent, may increase the risk of Macular Degeneration and cataracts from overexposure to UV light.
 Purchase and use Light Boxes with low UV - ultraviolet radiation below 400 nm.

 "It is also essential to remove very short violet-blue visible light (400 to 440nm) from all therapeutic slight sources, as these wavelengths of light present a risk of retinal damage to patients above 50 years old.

 There is even greater hazard if light therapy is given in conjunction with a phototoxic prescription or herbal (including St. John's Wort) antidepressant medication, as this can lead to transient or permanent blindness."

 White Light–Emitting Diodes (LEDs) at Domestic Lighting Levels and Retinal Injury in a Rat Model

 Background: Light-emitting diodes (LEDs) deliver higher levels of blue light to the retina than do conventional domestic light sources.
 Chronic exposure to high-intensity light (2,000–10,000 lux) has previously been found to result in light-induced retinal injury, but chronic exposure to relatively low-intensity (750 lux) light has not been previously assessed with LEDs in a rodent model.